 With guidance from the Center for Career & Life Calling, our students land internships at trusted businesses and nonprofits around the world.

-of our traditional undergraduate TESOL majors from the class of 2016 were working or enrolled in graduate school within six months of graduation.
+of our traditional undergraduate students were employed or enrolled in graduate school within six months of graduation.